 If diabetic retinopathy is discovered at your diabetic eye exam, the Houston Eye Doctor team will create a list of recommendations to stop the progression of the disease.
 Proper control of blood sugar with the help of your medical doctor is also important, but your eye care will focus on stopping the progression of the retinopathy.

 Unfortunately, advanced diabetic eye disease is not reversible, so you need to ensure you are getting proper screening and treatment early.
-Treatments include watchful waiting, y surgery, laser treatments, or vision assistance devices.
+Treatments include watchful waiting, surgery, laser treatments, or vision assistance devices.
 Some patients will experience eyesight improvement with treatment, but any permanent vision damage is not reversible.
 That’s why early detection through routine eye exams is so important.

 How Often Should I Have a Diabetic Eye Exam?

 You should have your first diabetic eye exam not long after your diagnosis of diabetes.
 Because diabetes often has gone undetected or years, it’s possible that you are already suffering damage.
 After your first exam, you will need to have an eye exam every year to ensure you are not suffering from retinopathy.
+Discuss the recommended frequency with your doctor when you come in for your exam.